caseyrobb/openshift-gitops-dashboard/README.md

 3. Upload the JSON file or paste its content
 4. Select your data source (Prometheus)
 5. Save the dashboard and start monitoring!

+## 🔄 UPCOMING UPDATES

+- **📊 User-Based Sync Tracking** → A new metric panel will be added to monitor synchronization actions performed by specific users on ArgoCD.
+- **🔍 Search and Filtering Feature** → Advanced search and filtering options will be added to tables on the dashboard.
+- **📉 More Detailed Memory and CPU Usage Graphs** → Detailed pod-level analysis will be included in existing resource usage graphs.
+- **🚨 Error and Warning Alerts** → A Grafana alert mechanism will be added for ArgoCD synchronization errors.
+- **🌍 Multi-Namespace Support** → The ability to monitor applications across multiple namespaces simultaneously will be introduced.
+- **📌 Dashboard Performance Optimization** → Queries will be optimized to reduce dashboard load time.